-If however, you can see your knife sitting on your kitchen bench on its display stand or hanging on a hook near your board, go the large.
 It's a machine.
 You can hack through a huge bunch of parsley like you're a mower and the parsley's the lawn, you can mince garlic like a food processor and in one motion you can sever a giant pizza.
 Hee-ya!

 Whichever you chose, did I mention that they're fun?
 There's something really performance-like about that lovely crunchy sound you get rolling a mezzaluna through a pizza - like there should be a drum-roll accompaniment or something.
 And cutting things up, well forget your boring old kitchen knife, this is the way!
 With very little thought (and absolutely no risk to your fingers) you can't help but start rocking that blade faster and faster (like you've been asked to audition for The Bionic Woman) - be careful - you're in serious danger of having such a good time that you won't stop until you've reduced your herbs to mush!

 - Oversized and gently rounded handles for good grip and comfort

 - Fire hardened qwilla hardwood handles and block

 - Tempered steel handforged blade - authentic and practical knife material

 - Finely honed edge cuts cleanly (no bruising your herbs) and is easy to sharpen (see our FAQs page for How to Sharpen a Mezzaluna)

 - Beautiful matching hardwood stand with brass nameplate